beneath-hq/beneath/docs/reading-writing-data/index-filters.md

 ## What can you filter?

 Indexes in Beneath enable fast (milliseconds) single-key lookup and range-based filtering.
-The index only contains one record for each key -- if a stream contains multiple records with the same key, the index will contain the most recent record for the key.
+The index only contains one record for each key -- if a table contains multiple records with the same key, the index will contain the most recent record for the key.

 You can only filter records based on their schema key (see [Schema definition]({{< ref "/docs/reading-writing-data/schema-definition" >}})).